ehsanclick/leetcode/390/README.md

 On right to left it depends on the number of n:
  - if _*n*_ is odd: start from begining (odd number eliminate)
  - if _*n*_ is even: start from 2 (even numbers eliminate)

+ Pay attention to the -1 in the formulla!

 ```c++
 class Solution {